When will the new Machinery Regulation come into force and what deadlines apply?

 What impact does the change in high-risk machines have on manufacturers?

-• The machine must be designed and constructed that the connection of another device to the product via any function of the connected device itself or via a remote device communicating with the machine product does not lead to a dangerous situation.
+- The machine must be designed and constructed so that the connection of another device to the product via any function of the connected device itself or via a remote device communicating with the machine product does not lead to a dangerous situation.

-• The machine must identify the installed software required for safe operation and be able to provide this information in an easily accessible form at all times.
+- The machine must identify the installed software required for safe operation and be able to always provide this information in an easily accessible form.

-What will change with regard to AI as a result of the Machinery Regulation?
+What will change regarding AI as a result of the Machinery Regulation?

 Annex III Basic safety and health requirements for the design and construction of machine products now also apply to artificial intelligence.
-In the risk assessment of changeable machines (self evolving), the risks arising from this autonomous behavior must be taken into account accordingly.
+In the risk assessment of changeable machines (self-evolving), the risks arising from this autonomous behavior must be considered account accordingly.
 Controls of machine products whose behavior or logic are completely or partially variable must be designed and constructed in such a way that:

 What impact does the change in security and AI have on manufacturers?